CCCSBuffet/pk_do_not_be_afraid/hello_world/helloworld.md

 *Pointers* are also scary for new programmers.
 They don't have to be.
 When you see the word *pointer* used, think *address of* something.

-*"pointer to a pointer"* sounds scary too but if you think of pointers as *address of*, then *"pointer to a pointer"* means something which contains the address of something else which itself hold the address of a third thing.
+*"pointer to a pointer"* sounds scary too but if you think of pointers as *address of*, then *"pointer to a pointer"* means something which contains the address of something else which itself hold the address of a thing.

 In this case, the first *something* is `argv`.
 It contains the address of an array holding 1 or more addresses of strings.